Child dies after 'tragic accident' at Upper Hutt park

 Police said the child sadly died a short time later.

-"While enquiries into the circumstances of this matter are still being undertaken, initial indications are that the child's injuries were the result of a tragic accident at an Upper Hutt park," police said in a statement.
+"While inquiries into the circumstances of this matter are still being undertaken, initial indications are that the child's injuries were the result of a tragic accident at an Upper Hutt park," police said in a statement.

-Members of the public can expect to see a police presence at Harcourt Park this afternoon while enquiries continue.
+Members of the public can expect to see a police presence at Harcourt Park this afternoon while inquiries continue.

+A Wellington Free Ambulance spokeswoman said they were called to Queen Street Medical Centre in relation to the incident.

+Three ambulances were dispatched because of the level of clinical skill needed to treat the patient, she said.